 Chocolate Peanut Butter Cake – Rich, decadent, dark chocolate cake layers with whipped peanut butter frosting make this cake hands-down the best chocolate peanut butter cake you’ll ever have!
 That’s a promise.

 I love getting creative with my cake flavors and texture combinations, but there’s something about the classics that never get old.
-I shared a lot of classic cake flavors when I first started my blog a couple years ago.
+I shared a lot of classic cake flavors when I first started my blog a couple of years ago.
 I’ve been meaning to revisit them ever since.
 I finally had a chance to work on several of them this past month and can’t wait to reintroduce you to many of them.

 The World’s Best Flavor Combination